ndaysinaiK/ndaysinaiK/README.md

 🌱 I’m currently learning everything😊

-🏫 I am doctoral student in computer science and engineering at Korea University.
+🏫 I am a doctoral student in computer science and engineering at Korea University.

-🥅 2022 Goals: Learn more about web3, blockchain and security
+🥅 2023 Goals: Stay away from my desk

 ⚡ Fun fact: I love playing soccer and visiting nice places in Seoul